 Let’s say your goal is running 5kms for the first time in a local race.
 Is there something limiting yourself right now to achieve it?
 What are your everyday barriers?
 Can you change something of your current routine to prepare yourself to achieve this goal?

 Here are some steps you can follow to transform that goal from visualization to reality:

 1 – Make the goal part of your daily life.
 Design a wallpaper about your desired outcome, set a reminder, or simply write it on a post-it to feel inspired every day.

 3 – Refresh your resources – Develop and take care of relationships that support your work, creativity, and motivation.

 5- Make a SMART plan to move on; Specific, Measurable, Achievable, Realistic, and Timely.

 6- Make improvement a habit!
 Evaluate and keep track of your outcomes.

 7- Start today

-Challenging yourself to make a difference and remember the feeling of achievement will carry you to the desired outcome.
-And if at some point you feel overwhelmed by the path you have to follow, breathe in, and remember why you start this in the first place.
+Challenging yourself to make a difference and remembering the feeling of achievement will carry you to the desired outcome.
+And if at some point you feel overwhelmed by the path you have to follow, breathe in, and remember why you started this in the first place.